 Step 1: Start Step 2: Declare variables n, factorial and i.
 Step 3: Initialize variables factorial ← 1 i ← 1 Step 4: Read value of n Step 5: Repeat the steps until i = n 5.1: factorial ← factorial*i 5.2: i ← i+1 Step 6: Display factorial Step 7: Stop

-Check whether a number is a prime number or not
+Algorithm 5: Check whether a number is prime or not

 Step 1: Start Step 2: Declare variables n, i, flag.
 Step 3: Initialize variables flag ← 1 i ← 2 Step 4: Read n from the user.
 Step 5: Repeat the steps until i=(n/2) 5.1 If remainder of n÷i equals 0 flag ← 0 Go to step 6 5.2 i ← i+1 Step 6: If flag = 0 Display n is not prime else Display n is prime Step 7: Stop

-Find the Fibonacci series till term ≤ 1000.
+Algorithm 6: Find the Fibonacci series till the term less than 1000

 Step 1: Start Step 2: Declare variables first_term,second_term and temp.
 Step 3: Initialize variables first_term ← 0 second_term ← 1 Step 4: Display first_term and second_term Step 5: Repeat the steps until second_term ≤ 1000 5.1: temp ← second_term 5.2: second_term ← second_term + first_term 5.3: first_term ← temp 5.4: Display second_term Step 6: Stop